 Corvert Side Effects

-Note: This document contains side effect information about ibutilide.
-Some of the dosage forms listed on this page may not apply to the brand name Corvert.
+Note: This page contains information about the side effects of ibutilide.
+Some of the dosage forms included on this document may not apply to the brand name Corvert.

-Some side effects of Corvert may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Corvert may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Generally well tolerated.
 Adverse events affecting the cardiovascular system (e.g., arrhythmogenic affects, affects on cardiac conduction, palpitation, hypotension, hypertension), nausea, and headache reported in ≤5.1% of patients.